 The partially coherent radiation at the Imaging branch enables contrast enhancement at the edges of structures.
 This 'in-line phase contrast imaging' is particularly useful for biomedical applications in which absorption contrast between structures is weak.
 Phase contrast imaging can be utilised with both pink and monochromatic light, although the effect is particularly pronounced with the latter.

 The energy of the monochromatic beam can be tuned easily and accurately.
-This makes it possible to distinguish chemical elements by recording data above and below their absorption edges.
+This makes it possible to distinguish chemical elements by recording data above and below their absorption edges ('absorption edge tomography' and 'X-ray absorption near edge spectroscopy' or XANES tomography).

 The Diamond Manchester Imaging Branchline operates in two imaging modes: